FoxoTech/methylcheck/README.md

 ### ReportPDF
 The most customizable format is a `methylcheck.ReportPDF` class that allows you to build your own QC report and save it to PDF.
 You can specify which tests to include and inject your own custom tables into the PDF.
 This is most useful if you process multiple batches of data in a lab and want to create a standardized, detailed, easy-to-read PDF report about the quality of samples in each batch.
-It can also with with AWS.
+It also works within AWS.

 ![](https://raw.githubusercontent.com/FOXOBioScience/methylcheck/master/docs/example_ReportPDF.png)